ujihisa/copier/README.md

 ## Usage

+Usage 1: as a command

+    $ copier 'hello'
+    $ echo 'hello' | copier

+Usage 2: as a library

     require 'copier'
     Copier('text')

 run the code and then you can paste `text` by Cmd-v on Mac OS X, Ctrl-v on Windows, and as well on other platforms.

+there's no paster command or method intentionally.

 ## Platform